FalkZ/updatelogic/README.md

 - **Automatic Updates** - State changes trigger UI updates
 - **Immutability Enforcement** - Prevents external mutation of state
 - **Structured Actions** - Actions and updates follow a consistent pattern within a single class
-- **Zero Config Logging** - Logs actions and state changes during development
+- **Redux DevTools Integration** - Debug with time-travel debugging and state inspection
-- **Lightweight** - Heavily uses Sveltes reactivity for updates and does not use any dependencies
+- **Lightweight** - Uses Svelte's built-in reactivity without external dependencies

 ## When to Use

-Updatelogic is ideal for client-side web applications with complex, interdependent state management needs.
-It particularly if your app's state has grown beyond simple component-level management but you don't want the overhead of Redux or similar libraries, updatelogic offers the perfect solution.
+Updatelogic fits perfectly when your application state has grown beyond simple component-level management.
+If you need centralized state but want to avoid the complexity of Redux or similar libraries, updatelogic provides the ideal balance of power and simplicity.

 ## Installation